 Access Statistics

-SEISMOFAULTS.EU uses two approaches to monitor access and report usage statistics for websites and web services because of the different technologies underlying their operation.
+"SEISMOFAULTS.EU" uses two approaches to monitor access and report usage statistics for websites and web services because of the different technologies underlying their operation.

 Acknowledgements

-We thank all the INGV staff of Centro Servizi Informativi and particularly Giovanni Scarpato, Stefano Cacciaguerra, Pietro Ficeli, Manuela Sbarra, Gianpaolo Sensale, Diego Sorrentino, Stefano Vazzoler, Francesco Zanolin for their continuous IT support; the EPOS Integrated Core Services staff of the EPOS office in Rome: Daniele Bailo, Kety Giuliacci, Rossana Paciello, and Valerio Vinciarelli for their effort in EPOS/SEISMOFAULTS.EU cooperation; and our colleagues Valentino Lauciani for suggestions on the Docker configuration, Matteo Quintiliani for managing the INGV GitLab installation, and Giorgio Maria De Santis, Mario Locati, and Gabriele Tarabusi for the fruitful exchange of views.
+We thank all the INGV staff of Centro Servizi Informativi, particularly Giovanni Scarpato, Stefano Cacciaguerra, Pietro Ficeli, Manuela Sbarra, Gianpaolo Sensale, Diego Sorrentino, Stefano Vazzoler, Francesco Zanolin for their continuous IT support; the EPOS Integrated Core Services staff of the EPOS office in Rome: Daniele Bailo, Kety Giuliacci, Rossana Paciello, and Valerio Vinciarelli for their effort in EPOS/SEISMOFAULTS.EU cooperation; and our colleagues Valentino Lauciani for suggestions on the Docker configuration, Matteo Quintiliani for managing the INGV GitLab installation, and Giorgio Maria De Santis, Mario Locati, and Gabriele Tarabusi for the fruitful exchange of views.

-The development of the SEISMOFAULTS.EU infrastructure benefitted from the funding of H2020 projects EPOS IP (grant agreement No. 676564) and SERA (grant agreements No. 730900), the JRU EPOS ITALIA Piano di Attività 2021 2024 supported by the Italian Ministry of University and Research (MUR), nd the DPC INGV Agreement 2012 2021 (Annex A) and 2022 2024 (Annex A).
+The development of the SEISMOFAULTS.EU infrastructure benefitted from the funding of H2020 projects EPOS IP (grant agreement No. 676564) and SERA (grant agreement No. 730900), the JRU EPOS ITALIA Piano di Attività 2021 2024 supported by the Italian Ministry of University and Research (MUR), and the DPC INGV Agreement 2012 2021 (Annex A) and 2022 2024 (Annex A).